-If a Member's age has been misstated, the plan may be adjusted based on the relationship of the premium paid to the premium that should have been paid, based on the correct age.
+If a Member's age has been misstated, the Member's premium may be adjusted to what it should have been based on the Member's actual age.

 Change of Residence

 If you change your Residence, you must notify the Exchange of your new Residence within 60 days of the change.
 As a result your premium may change and you may be eligible for a Special Enrollment Period.
 See the section on Special Enrollment Periods for more information.